insideout/ai/_posts/_archive/2020-01-23-microsoft-ignite-the-tour-2020-asc-is-presenting-asc-recording-insights-for-compliance-recording-and-analytics-in-microsoft-teams.md

 ---
 category: news
 title: "Microsoft Ignite The Tour 2020: ASC is Presenting ASC Recording Insights for Compliance Recording and Analytics in Microsoft Teams"
-excerpt: "ASC Recording Insights offers Microsoft Teams users a comprehensive tool for legally compliant recording and archiving as well as for the evaluation of all conversations within Teams.
-Conversations include audio and video calls, chats, meetings, and additional data.
-Speech Services, a component of Azure Cognitive Services, transcribe audio ..."
+excerpt: "With Microsoft Azure Cognitive Services, you can this communication data into insights and thus enable proactive compliance management.
+The app is already available for download in the Microsoft Teams Store and at Microsoft AppSource.
+The entire range of ..."
-publishedDateTime: 2020-01-23T15:30:00Z
+publishedDateTime: 2020-01-23T14:21:00Z
 webUrl: "https://www.realwire.com/releases/Microsoft-Ignite-The-Tour-2020-ASC-is-Presenting-ASC-Recording-Insights"
 type: article
-quality: 9
+quality: 0
 heat: -1
 published: false